ryanbates1990/dnd/spitballin.md

         - Idea for situation, college kid wants to buy an engagement ring but its outrageously expensive
 - Silas and the gang
     - Think something is funny going on with the astral nexus.
 Former colleagues haven't been seen in months, they want to the bottom of it.

+# Next Steps
+- For the Gazzeteer (sp) we need disctricts with basic descriptions
+- itemizing a couple of landmarks
+- itemizing a couple services
+- come up with an adventure site for each faction??